harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/cloud-foundry/cloud-foundry.md

 CF app stop injects app stop chaos for a Cloud Foundry app.

-- Checks app resilience against abrupt stopping
+- Checks app resilience against abrupt stopping.
-- Helps validate the effectiveness of disaster recovery and high availability of the app
+- Validates the effectiveness of disaster recovery and high availability of the app.

 <accordion color="green">
 <summary>Use cases</summary>

-- Checks app resilience against abrupt stopping
+- Checks app resilience against abrupt stopping.
-- Validate the effectiveness of disaster recovery and high availability of the app
+- Validates the effectiveness of disaster recovery and high availability of the app.

 </accordion>